FStarLang/FStar/doc/book/part3/part3_typeclasses.rst

    :end-before: //SNIPPET_END: st$

-With some basic actions ``get`` and ``put`` to read and write the state, we can implement ``st`` computations in a style resembling Haskell's do-notation.
+With some basic actions ``get`` and ``put`` to read and write the state, we can implement ``st`` computations with a syntax similar to normal, direct-style code.

 .. literalinclude:: ../code/MonadFunctorInference.fst
    :language: fstar